minh-ton/openinstallcreator/README.md

 - Download latest version: [Download](https://github.com/Minh-Ton/openinstallcreator/releases) (beta 3)
 - Download source code: [Download](https://github.com/Minh-Ton/openinstallcreator/archive/master.zip) (beta 3)

+## Additional features
+- The created Bootable Installer will have an Icon (shown in Boot Manager) base on the version of the Installer.

 ## Sidenotes

 ***Do not use "Download Apple Installers" feature under OS X 10.6 (The feature isn't fully implemented yet).***
+***If you force close the app, you will have to go to /tmp and delete `openinstallcreatorflags.plist`, `pbzx`, and `Install macOS/OS X`.

-## Additional features
+## Known issues
-- The created Bootable Installer will have an Icon (shown in Boot Manager) base on the version of the Installer.
+- The app often fails to download the macOS 10.15 Catalina Installer.
+The issue hasn't been investigated yet.

 ## AppleScriptObj-C Limitations
 - When the app is running in the background, it won't show the GUI when clicked onto the Dock Icon.
 A workaround for this is to **_secondary click_** the openinstallcreator Dock Icon, then choose **_"Show All Window"_**.